QA Course

 Our groups are limited to 15 motivated students, not 30, 40, or even 300 people put into groups on some platforms.
 That means you won't be working with a host of instructors, supervisors, tutors, assistants, coordinators, and technical support specialists, but rather just a few QA experts.
 This dedicated team can give you the attention you need along with high-quality feedback.

-• An internship working on a real project that will make you shine in the eyes of your future employer
+• An internship on a real project that will make you shine in the eyes of your future employer

 Can you become a specialist without working on a real project?